dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-azure-active-directory-b2c.md

 ### Create a tenant in Azure

 Follow the guidance in [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant) to create an AAD B2C tenant.

-Return to this article immediately after creating or identifying a tenant to use.
+Before proceeding with this article's guidance, confirm that you've [selected the correct directory for the AAD B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant#select-your-b2c-tenant-directory).

 ### Register a server API app in Azure